alanwhite1203/alanwhite1203.github.io/EqBarrier.md

 The option may be Knock-In (where triggering enables the payoff) or Knock-Out (where triggering disables the payoff).
 For Knock-Out options, a rebate amount may be specified to be paid if the option becomes triggered.
 The payoff at maturity, if active, may be a call, a put, a digital call, or a digital put payoff on the deal Notional.

-In-out parity
-There are some relationships among knock-in, knock-out, and vanilla options.

 References: